 Family visits to Knole

 Knole offers plenty to do for families all year round.
-Trails bring the house to life for children, free family activities enhance a visit and Knole Park is wonderful to explore.
+Trails bring the house to life for children and free family activities enhance a visit.
 Plan your visit with our handy list of what's on offer.

 - Baby changing facilities can be found in the Conservation Studio reception area (opposite the Brewhouse Café), or in the disabled toilets off Green Court.